Comprehensive Plan Amendment Selection

-- The amendment is appropriate for the Comprehensive Plan:
+- The amendment is appropriate for the Comprehensive Plan because:

-- The amendment is consistent with the role of the Comprehensive Plan under the State Growth Management Act;
+- It is consistent with the role of the Comprehensive Plan under the State Growth Management Act;

-- The intent of the amendment cannot be accomplished by a change in regulations only;
+- Its intent cannot be accomplished by a change in regulations alone;

-- The amendment is not better addressed as a budgetary or programmatic decision; or
+- It is not better addressed as a budgetary or programmatic decision; and

-- The amendment is not better addressed through another process, such as neighborhood planning.
+- It is not better addressed through another process, such as neighborhood planning.

-- The amendment is legal - the amendment meets existing state and local laws.
+- The amendment is legal under state and local law.

-- It is practical to consider the amendment:
+- It is practical to consider the amendment because:

-- The timing of the amendment is appropriate and Council will have sufficient information necessary to make an informed decision.
+- The timing of the amendment is appropriate and Council will have sufficient information to make an informed decision;

-- Within the time available City staff will be able to develop the text for the amendments to the Comprehensive Plan and, if necessary, the Municipal Code, and conduct sufficient analysis.
+- City staff will be able to develop within the time available the text for the Comprehensive Plan and, if necessary, amendments to the Municipal Code, and to conduct sufficient analysis and public review;

-- The proposed amendment is consistent with the overall vision of the Comprehensive Plan and well-established Comprehensive Plan policy, or the Mayor or Council is interested in significantly changing existing policy.
+- The amendment is consistent with the overall vision of the Comprehensive Plan and well-established Comprehensive Plan policy, or the Mayor or Council wishes to consider changing the vision or established policy; and

 - The amendment has not been recently rejected by the City Council.